 500 Litres of domestic UK heating oil may last around 2-4 months

 Again, it’s important to keep in mind that insulation and the general efficiency of your home will have a large impact on how much heating oil you use over the winter months.
-500 litres should, in most cases, see a small family in a standard 2-bed house through a winter, where has a 3 to 4-bedroom house for the median family could be a push with only 500 litres.
-Therefore, buy my own logic, I would strongly suggest topping up as much as you can in larger houses before the winter period while prices are generally at their cheapest.
+500 litres should, in most cases, see a small family in a standard 2-bed house through a winter, whereas a 3 to 4-bedroom house for the median family could be a push with only 500 litres.
+Therefore, by my own logic, I would strongly suggest topping up as much as you can in larger houses before the winter period while prices are generally at their cheapest.

 How to play the quote game with heating oil suppliers in the UK

 There are over a million homes in the UK on domestic heating oil.
 Kerosene is the most common domestic heating oil available in the UK but it does depend on your boiler type as “gas oil” is also an option.
-For the best price right now it’s worth using as many comparison sites as possible.
+For the best price right now it’s worth using as many domestic oil comparison sites as possible.
 However, if you are running short on time, the one comparison site I would suggest above all others is BoilerJuice.
 They have access to over 130 suppliers and have a range of nifty tools for making the most of your money.
 Once you’ve identified the rough prices available in your area look to local directories and listings for other suppliers not covered that you can call and quote the best prices you got from BoilerJuice to.
 Suppliers are after your custom, so when engaged in a sale call let the supplier make you an offer by staying silent as much as possible.
 This will often prompt the salesperson to make you their best offer in order to fill the conversation with words.
 This is a haggling technique I’ve written about in my article on how to get Sky TV deals, bundles and offers for existing customers.

 How can I make my heating oil last longer to save on domestic heating costs?